ym001/distancia/docs/DistanceMetricLearning.rst

 Academic Reference
 ------------------

 The concept of Distance Metric Learning has been explored in various seminal works.
-A key reference is the paper :cite:p: .
+A key reference is the paper :cite:p: distancemetriclearning1 .
 This paper laid the groundwork for many subsequent methods in DML, introducing the idea of learning a distance metric based on pairwise constraints.

-Another influential work is "Large Margin Nearest Neighbor Classification" by Kilian Q. Weinberger, John Blitzer, and Lawrence K. Saul.
-Published in 2005, this paper introduced the LMNN algorithm, which has become one of the most widely used methods in distance metric learning, particularly in the context of k-nearest neighbor classification.
+Another influential work is :cite:p: distancemetriclearning2, this paper introduced the LMNN algorithm, which has become one of the most widely used methods in distance metric learning, particularly in the context of k-nearest neighbor classification.

 .. bibliography::